rwehrens/CWR/README.md

 R package, as well as a data package, to support the first edition of "Chemometrics With R", Springer (2011).
-The upcoming second edition will have it's own git repo.
+The second edition has it's own git repo: https://github.com/rwehrens/ChemometricsWithR.